Main menu

 The frequency dependence of phospholipid vesicle shapes in an external electric field

 Experiments show that phospholipid vesicles exposed to AC electric field undergo a shape transition from prolate to oblate ellipsoidal shape when the frequency of the field is increased.
 In a theoretical model that has been devised to explain this phenomenon for nearly spherical vesicles, the vesicle shape is determined by the minimization of the total free energy of the vesicle.
 The two contributions to the total free energy are the membrane bending energy and the energy of the electric field.
-The model exhibits the same frequency-
+The model exhibits the same frequency-dependent prolate-to-oblate shape transition as observed in the experiment.

 Key words: phospholipid vesicle · deformation · electric field